tetloose/tetloose-styles/README.md

 `tinymce.scss` used to generate a style sheet for tinymce editor.
 (Some CMS use this)

+# Wordpress

+`wordpress.scss` used to generate a style sheet for Wordpress Login.

 # Colours & Fonts

 - Color vars are located `scss/settings/colors.scss`.